unraid/docs/docs/unraid-os/manual/getting-started.md

-![UPC installing a trial key](../assets/Upc_install_trial_key.png) The purpose of the sign-in is to provide a way for you to manage your registration keys for Unraid OS (obtain a Trial key, purchase a paid key, recover a lost key, replace your key with a new flash device, or upgrade a keybo from one edition to another).
+![UPC installing a trial key](../assets/Upc_install_trial_key.png) The purpose of the sign-in is to provide a way for you to manage your registration keys for Unraid OS (obtain a Trial key, purchase a paid key, recover a lost key, replace your key with a new flash device, or upgrade a key from one edition to another).

 When signing up we **highly recommend** you enable 2FA for your